DhananjayAshok/llm-utils/README.md

 If this fails, then isolate the problem by following the [test instructions](tests/README.md)

 ### FSDP (Optional)
-If you want to use FSDP or Accelerate distribution, then set up the accelerate config file with
+If you want to use FSDP or Accelerate distribution, then set up the accelerate config file.
+In general, I recommend you do *not* do this unless you know what you're doing / you have a good reason to try it.
+Accelerate FSDP etc. is a bit buggy and can considerably slow down model training / saving for what seems to be little gain.

 ```bash
 accelerate config
 ```